neat/evaluate

 - jump into

-fitness/when you need the per-genome versus whole-population scoring split, - jump into
+fitness/for the per-genome vs whole-population scoring split, - jump into

-The exported constants below fall into four tuning families:
+The exported constants fall into four tuning families:

 - novelty defaults for descriptor-based exploration,